jrbarclay37/TSLA-Forecasting/README.md

 **2. Sentiment Analysis** - engineering scores from user comments to measure investor sentiment.

-**3. Data Exploration** - exploratory data analysis and processing to enhance prediction performance of machine learning models.
+**3. Data Exploration** - exploratory data analysis and processing to enhance performance of machine learning models.

 **4. Forecasting** - predicting the future price of TSLA using technical indicators and features from sentiment analysis.